Insprill/buildtools-assistant/README.md

 ## Compiling

-To compile BuildTools Assistant, you need [Rust](https://www.rust-lang.org/tools/install).
+To compile BuildTools Assistant, you'll need [Rust](https://www.rust-lang.org/tools/install) 1.67 or newer.
 Clone this repo, then run `cargo build --release` from your terminal.
 You can find the compiled program in the `target/release` directory.